ISVPlaybook/isvplaybook.github.io/README.md

 Following is the guidance to help you contribute to the ISV Playbook:

+Note: Some of the features mentioned below are specific to the Just the Docs theme and may not render on this page itself.
+However, they will be generated as expected for the GitHub Pages content.
+For more information on the features supported by the theme, refer to the [Just the Docs documentation](https://pmarsceill.github.io/just-the-docs/).

 ## Page organization and navigation:

 - The ISV Playbook is organized into sections and articles.
 Each section is a folder in the `_docs` directory and each article is a markdown file in the respective section folder.